Aperture Photometry (photutils.aperture)#

 pixels.
 To include Poisson noise from the sources, we can use the

-calc_total_error()
+calc_total_error() function.

-Let’s assume we have a background-only image called bkg_error
+Let’s assume we have a background-only image called bkg_error.

 If our data are in units of electrons/s, we would use the exposure